Northern Traverse®

 -

-Optional camping at St Bees School (on the school playing fields) on the Friday night before the race start Saturday morning.
+There is optional camping available at St Bees School Hall on the Friday night before the race start Saturday morning.

 Please book this in advance on SiEntries.
 For those who book and pay for camping we will transport one additional ‘camping bag’ (maximum weight 10kg) direct to the the finish in Robin Hood’s Bay.
 There is no access to this bag during the event.

-Camping will be open from 17:00 (same time as registration opens).
+Camping halls will be open from 17:00 (same time as registration opens).
 Arrivals are welcome until 21:00.

 Camping includes access to school toilets, showers and changing rooms between 17:00 and 21:00 on Friday evening, and 06:00 and 08:00 on Saturday morning, and overnight access to portable toilets.